i05nagai/memorandum/language/english_speaking.md

 * crossing
 * mortality
     * infant mortality rate of any member state
+* infant
+    * young child
+        * a baby or very young child
+        * a new born infant
+    * school
+        * a student at an infant school
+    * related to or connected with the first stage of school in the UK, for children aged four to seven years
+        * an infant teacher/class
 * oncologists
 * oncology
     * the study and treatment of tumours (= masses of cells) in the body